-Journal of Applied Microbiology and Biochemistry is a peer reviewed journal that focusses on publication of manuscripts pertaining to the application of micro-organisms in industrial and molecular biotechnology.
-The microbiological principles are exploited in the fields of food microbiology, environmental biotechnology, medical biotechnology and industrial biotechnology for the development of commercially important process and products such as antibiotics, commercially relevant enzymes and proteins, vitamins, amino acids, steroids and secondary metabolites.
-Publication related to novel applications of microbes in waste water treatment, bioremediation and production of food products and beverages are also solicited.
+Journal of Applied Microbiology and Biochemistry is a peer reviewed journal that focusses on publication of manuscripts pertaining to the application of micro-organisms in industrial and molecular microbiology.
+The microbiological principles are exploited in the fields of food microbiology, environmental biotechnology, medical microbiology and industrial biotechnology for the development of commercially important process and products such as antibiotics, commercially relevant enzymes and proteins, vitamins, amino acids, etc.

 The journal also publishes research developments related to biochemical engineering, biochemical pharmacology and diagnostics.
 The principles of biochemistry are applied for the development of advanced diagnostic tools like Ames test, pregnancy test kits and PKU test for phenylketonuria diagnosis as well as in treatment of diseases such as cancer, arthritis and other metabolic disorders.

 The aim and scope of this Journal is to produce high quality articles on related aspects of Microbiology and Biochemistry.

 The journal accepts manuscripts in the form of original research article, review article, short communication, case report, letter-to-the-Editor and Editorials for publication in an open access platform.
 All the articles published in the journal can be accessed online without any subscription charges and will receive the benefit of extensive worldwide visibility.

 Processing of the articles will be done through the Editorial Manager System for hassle free operation by the authors and the publisher.
 It helps in maintaining the quality of the peer review process and provides easy access to the authors to track the process of manuscript evaluation and publication in an automated way.

 Submit manuscript at [email protected]